xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

-Firstly, these monopolistic enterprises stemming from the merging of big banks and industries take on a dimension that leads to the [over-accumulation of capital]{.ul}.
+Firstly, these monopolistic enterprises stemming from the merging of big banks and industries take on a dimension that leads to the over-accumulation of capital.
 This means that a certain level of capital accumulation stays in the single bank or industrial enterprise and within this monopolistic form as a whole, which makes it impossible to remunerate the investment of a reasonable profit trade on the